Xinyu0423/CSCI-5839-Project/README.md

 ## Project Name
 Daily Calories Calculator

+## Project Intention
+Diet is a basic component in people’s daily life.
+To have a healthy body, it is not enough to just eat a full meal.
+People also need to consider the reasonable allocation of diet to ensure the intake of various nutrients satisfies daily calories needs.
+In addition to that, the composition of a healthy diet varies with personal circumstances (such as age, gender, lifestyle, and physical activity level, etc.).
+Therefore, the project aims to record users' daily diet and give recommendations based on caloric intake.

-## Brief Description of the Porject
+## Brief Description of the Project
 The project will caculate the calories people taken based on what they eay every day.
-And tell them if they need to take more/less calories.
+And recommend users if they need to take more/less calories.

 ## List of team members
 1. Xinyu Jiang